tyehle/tyehle.github.io/_posts/2015-08-15-memoization.md

 - Continuations are not easy to read.
 All of the simplicity of the initial Fibonacci function has been lost.
 In most cases arbitrary depth recursion is not a requirement, so the more elegant `memoizeMap` version could be used instead.

 - Input must be a single type.
-Without macros accepting an arbitrary number inputs in a typesafe manner is simply not possible.
+Without macros accepting an arbitrary number inputs in a type-safe manner is simply not possible.
 Yes you could write a different version that accepts two input functions, or put your arguments into a tuple.
 In my mind these are not acceptable solutions.